You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Outcome-driven delivery for managers

+Establishing goals for organizations and teams can be a complex and challenging task for managers.
+The key obstacle lies in translating high-level business objectives into specific, measurable, and achievable goals that teams can understand and focus on.
 Unfortunately, many leaders rely on tools such as product roadmaps or project management delivery plans.
-Following these plans or roadmaps becomes the success criteria for leaders and teams, which does not encourage business agility and adaptability and can lead to a narrow focus on executing the plan, rather than achieving the original business impact.
+Following these plans or roadmaps becomes the success criteria for leaders and teams, which does not encourage business agility and adaptability and can lead to a narrow focus on executing the plan rather than achieving the original business impact.
 As a result, managers often lose sight of whether the executed plan drove business growth or delivered value to customers.

 To bridge this gap, managers and leaders need to start using outcomes to help their teams deliver business impact.
-It becomes the role of managers to ask, “What is the outcome of this work?”, “Where does it fit into the larger value stream?” and “How is success measured for the work?”.
+It becomes the role of managers to ask “What is the outcome of this work?”, “Where does it fit into the larger value stream?” and “How is success measured for the work?”.
 These questions are valuable for leaders to help teams understand the purpose of their work and how to measure success for it, making it easier to decide whether to continue or stop a project/task.

 Measuring success is a crucial aspect of outcome-driven delivery.
 Once teams identify the desired outcome, it’s essential to clarify how they’ll measure whether that outcome is achieved.
 This provides a critical feedback loop for teams to reflect on the value provided by each feature they develop.
 By tracking the right metrics, they can gain valuable insights and make data-driven decisions to adapt development plans.
 In outcome-driven delivery, metrics should focus on tracking changes in human behavior (outcomes).
 For instance, a team might track the number of new account registrations after redesigning their website’s homepage, or another team might monitor how much time users spend on their app.